Cameron Clapp

 Cameron Clapp (born February 18, 1986) is an American athlete.
 As a triple amputee, he has become a motivational speaker, mentor to young amputees, and amputee activist.
 He is also an actor.

 He has been characterized as the "quintessential California teenager" for "his blond hair, buff torso, and megawatt smile" albeit "on a pair of shiny, state-of-the-art robotic legs."

-On February 13, 2024, Clapp was arrested by the FBI in Los Angeles for his role in the January 6 United States Capitol attack in Washington, D.C.
+On February 13, 2024, Clapp was arrested by the Federal Bureau of Investigation in Los Angeles for his role in the January 6 United States Capitol attack in Washington, D.C.
 Clapp was sentenced to probation on November 4, 2024.
-On January 20, 2025, the first day of the second presidency of Donald Trump, Clapp was pardoned along with nearly every other participant in the riot.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Clapp received a federal pardon along with nearly every other participant in the riot as part of Trump's pardon of January 6 United States Capitol attack defendants.

 Amputation

 Accident and recovery

 On September 15, 2001, at the age of 15, Clapp was hit by a high-speed Union Pacific freight train.
 He had been drinking at a ceremony commemorating victims of the September 11 attacks and was unable to remember passing out on a railroad track near his home in Atascadero, California.
 His blood alcohol content was found to be .229.
 His injuries required the amputation of both his legs above his knees and his right arm slightly below his shoulder.

 Clapp underwent extensive rehabilitation at the Hanger Clinic.
 He mastered independent walking only five months after the accident, an exceptional accomplishment.
 He is quoted as saying, "I left the wheelchair five months after the accident and I don't want to have to use it again."